NervanaSystems/ngraph-python/doc/source/axes.rst

     (M, C - 1, H - 1, W - 1)  • (C, H, W, N) -> (M, N)
     (M, W - 1, H - 1, C - 1)  • (C, H, W, N) -> (M, N)

+We can also use ``ng.cast_axis`` to recast the axes of an already defined tensor into the same dimensions, but using different offsets, to specify which dimensions should be reduced.

 Properties
 ----------